 The St. Mary’s Law Journal

-Over the past three decades, the St. Mary’s Law Journal has achieved a high level of distinction.
-The student-led operation strives to publish articles of significant scholarly merit and practical use.
-The printed product of the journal’s collective efforts reflect developments in the state of law as well as legal education.
-Experience gained from participation on the St. Mary’s Law Journal includes extensive training in legal writing, critical analysis and editing.
+The St. Mary’s Law Journal, a student-led operation, strives to publish articles of significant scholarly merit and practical use.
+The printed product of the journal’s collective efforts reflects developments in the state of the law as well as legal education.
+Experience gained from participation in the St. Mary’s Law Journal includes extensive training in legal writing, critical analysis and editing.
 These valuable skills are thoroughly utilized in the day-to-day operation of a legal publication and are carried on into practice after law school.
-The journal boasts of being in the top 5 percent of most frequently cited law reviews in the United States.
-The journal has produced works cited by numerous state appellate courts, the Texas Supreme Court and the United States Supreme Court.
-The St. Mary’s Law Journal is dedicated to providing valuable and practical contributions to the bench and bar on a wide variety of legal issues, as it has done for 50 years.
-The journal has many distinguished alumni including judges and senior partners in prominent law firms.
-The journal ranks as the top 5 percent most-cited law review in federal and state courts nationally and the top 3 percent most-cited law review in courts worldwide.

 The St. Mary’s Journal on Legal Malpractice and Ethics